sagemath/trac_to_gh/Issue 8426.md

 # Issue 8426: polynomial * constant does not work if constant is a numpy type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8426

 Original creator: jason